-This Code of Conduct sets expectations for how adults in our club should behave around children.
+This Child Safe Code of Conduct sets out expectations for how adults in our club should behave around children.
 This is important to help prevent children from being harmed.
 Child abuse takes many forms and can include physical, sexual and psychological abuse, ill-treatment and neglect.
-Our Child Safe Policy provides more information about these different types of abuse.
+The glossary in our Child Safe Policy provides more information about these different types of abuse.

-This Code of Conduct identifies positive child safe behaviours that we encourage all adults to support.
-It also identifies behaviours that we consider unacceptable.
-Engaging in unacceptable behaviour is a breach of this Code of Conduct and may result in managerial or disciplinary action.
+This Child Safe Code of Conduct identifies acceptable child safe behaviours we encourage all adults to support.
+It also identifies behaviours we consider unacceptable.
+Engaging in unacceptable behaviour is a breach of this Child Safe Code of Conduct and may result in managerial or disciplinary action.

-Some examples of concerning behaviours are also provided below.
-These are behaviours that on their own may not constitute a breach of the Code of Conduct but together may indicate a pattern of behaviour that poses a risk to the safety of children.
+Some examples of concerning behaviours are also provided.
+These are behaviours that on their own may not constitute a breach of our Child Safe Code of Conduct but together may indicate a pattern of behaviour that poses a risk to the safety of children.